gesundheitscloud/appcenter-cli/README.md

-# Important: This is a forked repo with fixes for getting Appcenter Codepush to work with our Capacitor project

 # App Center Command Line Interface (CLI)

 ℹ️ This is a forked version of the official [microsoft/appcenter-cli](https://github.com/microsoft/appcenter-cli) project adapted for the needs of our Capacitor based projects.